idaholab/moose/modules/electromagnetics/doc/content/source/bcs/VectorEMRobinBC.md

 #### Implemented form

 !style halign=left
-In VectorRobinBC, this condition is slightly generalized.
+In VectorEMRobinBC, this condition is slightly generalized.
 The ratio of $k_0 / \eta_r$ is generalized to a coefficient function $\beta$, and so the implemented form is

 \begin{equation}